 Other ways to plan your financial future ethically

 Setting up a savings account with an ethical bank isn’t the only way to save ethically.
 There are several alternatives to savings accounts.
 For example, you can also start a savings club or ROSCA, which enables your whole community to save money and build wealth.

 Starting a ROSCA is a great way to save because:

 - It helps your friends and family save at the same time

-- It’s naturally Sharia-compliant — there’s no risk of riba or exploitative investments
+- It’s naturally Sharia-compliant — there’s no risk of haram activities like riba or exploitative investments

 - It’s easy to manage your ROSCA with ethical technology.

 Find out more about setting up a ROSCA and using it to boost wealth across your community.